bramvandammemarteel/9gag-Scraper/README.md

 - Dynamically loads the trending page to ensure at least 10 posts are captured.
 - Downloads both images and videos from the posts.
+- Adds a watermark to all images and videos.
 - Saves all media files into a folder named with the current date (e.g., `2025-01-14`).
 - Handles cookies popups automatically.